May Rihani: Published works

-Rihani has published nine books and co-edited two.
+Rihani has published nine books and co-edited four.

-In her English language books, she focuses on "addressing girl's education, woman's empowerment and global human development".
+In her English language books, she focuses on "addressing girl's education, women's empowerment and global human development".
 Two of her major books are Learning for the 21st Century: Girl's Education in the Middle East and North Africa, which was translated by UNICEF to French, Arabic and Persian; and Keeping the Promise: Five benefits of Girls Secondary Education.
 In addition, she authored Cultures Without Borders: From Beirut to Washington, D.C., a memoir.

 The three Arabic books that she wrote are mainly poetry that discuss "love, Lebanon and global common ground".
-They are: Yalouffou Khasr al-Ard (Encircling the Waist of the Earth).;Ismi Siwaya (My Name Is The Other); Hafrun ’Ala Al-Ayyam (Engraving on Time)].
+They are: Yalouffou Khasr al-Ard (Encircling the Waist of the Earth); Ismi Siwaya (My Name Is The Other); Hafrun ’Ala Al-Ayyam (Engraving on Time)].

 Tribute

 In tribute to Rihani's success and prosperous career, AUB established a scholarship fund called, "May Rihani Endowed Scholarship Fund".
 This fund is supported by Rihani's family, friends, and colleagues.
-The primary purpose of this fund is to provide financial assistance for outstanding woman at AUB.
+The primary purpose of this fund is to provide financial assistance for outstanding women students at AUB.